-The images below are doing nothing other than using what is possible in Mode 3 on SNES, with its 8bpp and 256-colours total onscreen from the 32,768 colour palette, and this is even before any HDMA or colour math is applied.
-There’s even enough VRAM spare to maybe have a little scrolling and stuff too (may or may not require switching some new tiles in on the fly), along with potentially a simple second background layer for some parallax and some sprites in there also.
-But, even just as static images and nothing else, they can look beautiful, and far beyond anything I’ve ever seen in any commercial games or even modern SNES indie games to date:
+The images below are doing nothing other than using what is possible in Mode 3 on SNES with its 8bpp and 256-colours total onscreen from the 32,768 colour palette.
+And this is even before any HDMA or colour math or any raster tricks and the like are applied.
+There’s even enough VRAM spare to maybe have a little scrolling and stuff too, along with a simple second background layer for some parallax and maybe even some sprites in there also.
+But, even just as static images and nothing else, they can look beautiful, and far beyond anything I’ve ever seen in any commercial SNES titles or even modern SNES indie games to date:

-It’s crazy that I, as some random who can’t even program on SNES directly, seem to be suggesting stuff the SNES development community isn’t even bothering with for the most part, be it with high-colour stuff like this or even my Mode 0 concepts [originally created in GameMaker 8.1) that I’ve posted before but will post here again (and a couple of other things):
+It’s crazy that I, as some random who can’t even program on SNES directly, seem to be suggesting stuff the SNES development community isn’t even bothering with for the most part, be it with high-colour stuff like the examples above, or even my Mode 0 concepts that I’ve posted before but will post here again:

 Where is the SNES dev-scene’s drive and passion to actually show off this console, which presumably they are supposed to love, and push it to its limits in modern times?
 There are a few people doing stellar work, like Vitor Vilela, but not enough imo, and there are still very few actual new SNES titles either way.

 The stuff we could be seeing on SNES. . . .